 Better option: Choose organic.
 It’s often cheaper to grow your own or buy in bulk directly from a farmer in season and preserve.

 Canned green beans are consistently contaminated with some of the most dangerous pesticides, according to Consumer Reports.
 In fact, eating just one serving of U.S.-grown green beans a day is “high risk,” due to the toxicity of the pesticides typically used on that crop.
 Because those chemicals tend to be far more toxic than others, Consumer Reports notes that eating one serving of green beans from the U.S. is 200 times riskier than eating a serving of U.S.-grown broccoli.
 (49)

 Aside from that, canned green beans contain bisphenol A, a synthetic estrogen.
 These BPA toxic effects include hormone imbalance, male and female infertility, PCOS and breast and prostate cancer, among other ills.
 (50)

 Better option: Choose organic, fresh or frozen green beans.
 Try growing your own, too.
 They’re super easy.

 21. All-American Pancake Breakfast

 Pancakes seem innocent enough.
-But when you look at the standard pancake mix at the grocery story (or in the back kitchen of a diner), you’d be appalled.
+But when you look at the standard pancake mix at the grocery store (or in the back kitchen of a diner), you’d be appalled.
 Inflammatory hydrogenated oils and trans fats are still in some of the most popular pancake mixes in America.
 Add to that that most syrups are loaded with high-fructose corn syrup, and it’s clear this breakfast needs a revamp.